CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller-pf-api.md

     ```

 :::note
-If you want to use the IProcessForceCompany object, get it from the session object.
+To use the IProcessForceCompany object, retrieve it from the session using the following line:

 `var pfCompany = Session.GetCompany<IProcessForceCompany>();`
 :::

+---